 I-123 MIBG (metaiodobenzylguanidine)

-I-123 MIBG uptake in an adrenal nodule is strong supporting evidence for a phaeochromocytoma.
-Overall sensitivity is ~ 80% 6.
-However, as many neuroendocrine tumours demonstrate uptake with MIBG, it is not as specific for phaeochromocytoma outside of the adrenal.
+I-123 MIBG uptake in an adrenal nodule is strong supporting evidence for a pheochromocytoma.
+Overall sensitivity is approximately 80% 6.
+However, as many neuroendocrine tumors demonstrate uptake with MIBG, it is not as specific for pheochromocytoma outside of the adrenal.

 Treatment and prognosis